torvalds2010/docs-1/docs/explorer-kit/introduction.md

 ## Collaboration

 This document is created using markdown and is hosted on GitHub.
-If you find somthing that is not docomented well enough, typos or any other mistakes.
+If you find something that is not documented well enough, typos or any other mistakes.
 Please open an issue or create a pull request to fix the problem. </br>Or just simply hit the edit button on the top of the page.

 ## Discussion